September 29, 2023

 FROSTING: Although these easy Christmas sugar cookies are perfectly sweet themselves, you can frost them if you wish.

-One cute idea would be to use white frosting to pipe bows, stars, and other simple decorations onto the colorful sugar-dusted cookies to make them look like Christmas ornaments.
+One cute idea is to use white frosting to pipe bows, stars, and other decorations onto the sugar-dusted cookies to make them look like Christmas ornaments.

 CHRISTMAS TREE: Pile sugar cookies that have been sprinkled with green sanding sugars onto a large platter to form the shape of a Christmas tree.